614.Evidence of Disability

 You are required to prove that you are disabled by providing medical and other evidence of disability.
 However, we are responsible for making every reasonable effort to help you get medical reports from medical sources.
 All evidence in your case record will be considered in making a determination.

-You or an individual filing the application on your behalf may be asked to provide the following:
+We will ask you or an individual filing the application on your behalf to provide the following:

-Names and addresses of doctors and medical treatment facilities;
+Names and addresses of medical sources, like doctors and medical treatment facilities;

-Dates of treatment and any other information that may relate to your disability;
+Dates of treatment and any other information that may relate to the disability;

-Any sources of medical evidence supporting your disability;
+Any sources of medical evidence supporting the disability;

 Information relating to education, work experience, and daily activities both before and after the onset of disability; and